 Each Canadian province and territory has its own regulatory body to license engineers who meet the profession’s high standards, and to govern the engineering profession.
 The associations listed below provide additional information about licensure and certification and offer professional training, education and networking opportunities.

 Although they are not involved in the licensing of engineers in Canada, engineering societies play a key role in helping engineers learn about new theories, advanced techniques and modern equipment through their conference, seminars or publications.

 Generation-E (Engineering Career Awareness site)

-Professional immigrant networks are organized, volunteer-run member-based associations or networks created by and for immigrant professionals that seek to:
+Professional immigrant networks are organized, volunteer-run member-based associations or networks created by and for immigrant professionals.
+These networks and forums:

-- create a forum to contribute to and enrich their respective communities
+- contribute to and enrich their respective communities

 - provide opportunities for members to find meaningful employment and achieve their professional goals

 These networks organize networking events, mentoring, information sessions, and also provide professional development opportunities such as workshops, training and connections to employment opportunities.